Campbellsville Elementary School students recently made their own “-ish” drawings.

 But Ramon’s sister tells him she loves his drawings, even though they aren’t perfect.
 Her favorite, she said, is one of a vase.

-Ramon’s sister says his drawing looks “vase-ish,” and began to see all his drawings differently.
+Ramon’s sister says his drawing looks “vase-ish,” which made him begin to see his drawings differently.

 They all look “-ish,” he said, and he began drawing again.